50 Years of Automated Face Recognition: State of the art in Face Recognition

 \subsection{Technology Evaluations by NIST}

-The National Institute of Standards and Technology (NIST) has been conducting independent evaluations of FR technologies since 1999.
+NIST has been conducting independent evaluations of FR technologies since 1999.
 Initially under the Face Recognition Vendor Test (FRVT), these activities have expanded to include the Face Recognition Technology Evaluation (FRTE) and Face Analysis Technology Evaluation (FATE)~\cite{nist_frte_fate}.
-NIST evaluations are critical for assessing the technology readiness of algorithms for real-world deployment in government and operational settings.
+NIST evaluations are critical for assessing the readiness of algorithms for real-world deployment.

 Unlike benchmark evaluations conducted on public datasets, NIST uses sensitive operational datasets not available in the public domain, such as mugshots, visa application photos, and imagery from border kiosks.
 Developers submit their algorithms for third-party testing, ensuring unbiased, standardized evaluation.
 NIST assesses both 1:1 verification and 1:N identification scenarios, measuring metrics such as False Non-Match Rate (FNMR) at a fixed False Match Rate (FMR), and identification rates at various thresholds.
 NIST’s reporting of 1-FNMR at a fixed FMR is equivalent to the more recently used terminology TAR@FAR metric.
 The number of distinct algorithms submitted to FRVT has grown over time, reflecting its increasing relevance and accessibility.
 Since evaluation is free and ongoing, participants can submit algorithms at any time for both 1:1 verification and 1:N identification tasks, with N now including up to 12 million enrolled identities.